binford2k/recipebook/recipes/_gin_grins/ding_dong.md

   Anyways, totally totally unrelated, but this cocktail is real tasty.

 ingredients:
-  - 1.5 oz dry gin
+  - 1.5 part dry gin
-  - 3/4 oz Strega
+  - 3/4 part Strega
-  - 1/4 oz Grenadine
+  - 1/4 part Grenadine
-  - 3 dashes of orange bitters
+  - 2 dashes of orange bitters
-  - 1+ oz Champagne
+  - Champagne to taste

 ---
 Shake all parts except Champagne in ice until well chilled.
 Strain into Collins